Occupational Safety and Health

 Accident Investigation

-When an employee or a contractor experiences a work safety incident, Wistron will investigate the accident and track the progress in accordance with the Accident Response and Investigation Management Procedures and determine damage conditions and occupational injuries based on the accident.
-After the accident investigations are completed, the Company is required to submit the results and the implement response measures for the dedicated unit to supervise and track to reduce losses and prevent the recurrence of similar situations according to the procedure.
+When an employee or a contractor experiences a work safety incident, Wistron will investigate the incident and track progress in accordance with the Accident Response and Investigation Management Procedures.
+Then, we will determine damage conditions and occupational injuries based on the accident.
+After the accident investigations are completed, the Company is required to submit the results and carry out response measures for the designated supervisory unit to oversee and track to reduce losses and prevent similar situations in the future.

 Occupational Injury Statistics of Employees